Oljver/AutoTpaAccept/README.md

     -   **`Show Original Message`**: Controls the visibility of the original server message for the TPA request.
         -   **ON**: The original message will be displayed in chat.
         -   **OFF**: The original message will be hidden to reduce clutter.
+    - **`Show Player Name`**: Toggles the display of the player's name in the custom TPA message.
+      -   **ON**: The message will be, for example, "TPA request from Steve."
+      -   **OFF**: The message will be generic, e.g., "A TPA request was detected."
+This should be used for compatibility with addons like `CustomNameTags`.

     ### Play Sound Settings
     -   **`Play Sound`**: A master switch for sound notifications.